Esmal History, Family Crest & Coats of Arms

 Early Origins of the Esmal family

 The surname Esmal was first found in Lancashire where they held a family seat for many centuries, and where, at an early time, probably well before the Norman Conquest of England in 1066, they founded the town of Aspinall in that county.

 Important Dates for the Esmal family

 This web page shows only a small excerpt of our Esmal research.
-Another 213 words (15 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Esmal History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Esmal History in all our PDF Extended History products and printed products wherever possible.

 Esmal Spelling Variations